What Is a Trade School? Vocational School Guide 2026

 How long does trade school take

-Many programs can be completed in one to two years or less depending on the field.
+Many programs can be completed in one to two years or less depending on the field and your enrollment pace.

 Are trade schools accredited

 Many trade schools hold accreditation through national or regional agencies.
-Students can verify each school’s accreditation before enrolling.
+Students can verify each school’s accreditation before enrolling, since it can affect financial aid and credential value.